microsoft/Kusto-Query-Language/doc/geo-distance-2points-function.md

 |--------------------|
 | 1546754.35197381   |

-Here is an approximation of shortest path from Seattle to London.
+Here's an approximation of shortest path from Seattle to London.
 The line consists of coordinates along the LineString and within 500 meters from it.

 :::image type="content" source="images/geo-distance-2points-function/line_seattle_london.png" alt-text="Seattle to London LineString.":::